 Floppy or erect, cropped or entire, bat-like or rose-like: these are just some variations of dog ears you’ll see around.
-But one thing that all of them have in common (aside from being really cute) is that they need to be cleaned.
+But one thing that all of them have in common (aside from being adorable) is that they need to be cleaned regularly.

 The importance of keeping your furry buddy’s ears clean and free of debris isn’t just so they can hear your commands better.
 The vestibular system that keeps your dog’s balance is located deep within the ear.
 Any infection in this area could lead not only to discomfort and poor hearing but an altered sense of balance too.